juanjofrelopez/design-patterns/pizza/README.md

 The phrase "implements an interface" can either mean abstract class or interface.
 It refers to a concrete class implementing a method from a *supertype*.

+## Factory method
+Handles object creation and encapsulates it in a subclass.
+For example the class "PizzaStore" defines an abstract factory method called createPizza.
+It receives a type of pizza in case it has to select among different variations of the object.
+Each subclass of store is in charge of implementing the specifics of the creation of the object.
+This isolates (decouples) the client code in the superclass, from knowing what kind of concrete object is actually being created in the subclass.